Bison Kaalamaadan: Filming

-Principal photography began with the first schedule on 6 May 2024 with an inaugural puja at a film city in Chennai.
+Principal photography began on 6 May 2024 with an inaugural puja at a film city in Chennai.
 Most of the film was shot in Dindigul and Rajapalayam.
 The first schedule concluded in late June.
-By September, filming was 75% complete, with the remaining shooting to take place either at the end of the year or early 2025.
+By September, filming was 75% complete, with the remaining 25% to take place either at the end of the year or in early 2025.
 One scene required Rajisha to jump into water, and she agreed despite her poor swimming skills.
 She almost drowned but was rescued by the crew.
 Filming wrapped on 17 February 2025.

 Music

 The music and background score are composed by Nivas K. Prasanna.
 Five songs were released as singles from 1 September to 9 October 2025.
 The audio jukebox, including all five singles and an unplugged version of the third single "Cheenikkallu", was released on YouTube on 28 October 2025.

 Release

 Theatrical

 Bison Kaalamaadan was theatrically released on 17 October 2025, coinciding with Diwali.
-The film was distributed by Five Star K. Senthil in Tamil Nadu.
+The film was distributed by Five Star K. Senthil in Tamil Nadu, and by Veedu Production in Malaysia.